How to run a simulation

 dtype=float32)

-And, persons’ order is kept:
+And, the persons’ order is kept:

 >>> print(data.person_id.values)